Passiflora caerulea: Uses

 A tea can be made of the flower or leaves; but the leaves contain tetraphyllin B and epi-tetraphyllin B, cyanogenic glycosides that liberate hydrogen cyanide when activated by enzymes.
 It is possible to boil away most of the cyanide.

 In South America, the plant is known for its medicinal uses.
-It is used in both herbal tea and dietary supplements, as well as in marmalades, ice creams, syrups and beverages.
-It is also used by the indigenous Argentinian Toba and Maka people.
+It is used in both tisanes (herbal tea) and dietary supplements, as well as in marmalades, ice creams, syrups and beverages.
+It is also used by the indigenous Argentine Toba and Maka people.

-Passiflora caerulea is sometimes used as a rootstock, to which is grafted a scion of the edible P. edulis.
+Passiflora caerulea is often used as a rootstock, to which is grafted a scion of the edible P. edulis.

 In culture

-The passion flower is the national flower of Paraguay.
+Passiflora caerulea is the national flower of Paraguay.
 Its intricate structure has generated Christian symbolism, each part representing a different part of the Passion of Christ.